31 Days of Gore: The Demons series

 It’s October.
 Time to talk horror.
 This year I’m reviewing a different horror movie each day of the month.

 The movie opens with the following card: “The motion picture you are about to see is absolutely true.”
-I’ve never believed a movie when it went out of its way to tell me it was a true story, but I believe it even less when it feels the need to add the word “absolutely.”
-For added realism, the movie is hosted, 70s documentary style, by a man who claims he’s a real life newspaper columnist.
+I never believe a movie when it goes out of its way to tell me it’s a true story, but I believe it even less when it adds the word “absolutely.”
+For extra realism, the movie is hosted by a newspaper columnist who breaks the fourth wall with his asides.
+The newsman gives the film a hokey Faces of Death feel, which is fun for half of the movie, but this mockumentary gimmick is abandoned by the second half.

 Come back at midnight Central Time for the next movie.